hackingmaterials/rocketsled/docs_rst/guide.rst

 :code:`wf_creator`
 --------------

-This is a string which defines the function returning your optimization loop workflow.
-The function represented by this string must
+This is a function object which takes in an input vector x and returns your optimization loop workflow.
+The function must

 1. Accept x
 2. Return a Fireworks workflow based on x (i.e., x sets some parameters in the workflow)